RastaMan391/job-offer/README.md

 # 1. SQL

-Design simplified database model, which would allow to handle following entities:
+Design simplified relational database model, which would allow to handle following entities:

 - bank account of a client,